turingschool/mod-0-curriculum/shared/terminal.md

 ## Check For Understanding

-Record your screen and audio while completing Practice Challenge #1 or #2 from the lesson.
-If you already practiced them once without recording, you can always remove the directory you created the first time to record again.
-Practice articulating exactly what you are doing every step of the way with technical vocabulary, so you are prepared to "pair" program.
-After recording your video, share it in your small group Slack channel.
-[Loom](https://www.loom.com/) is an excellent web-based tool for recording videos, but you can also record on Zoom or QuickTime (free and already installed on all Macs).
+Record your screen and audio using Loom while completing Challenge #1 _or_ Challenge #2 from the lesson.
+If you already practiced them once without recording, you can always remove the directory you created the first time to practice again.

-<br><br>
+Here are a few things to include in your video:
+- Show how to use Rectangle to organize your screen with this lesson on one side and your terminal on the other.
+- Demonstrate how to use informative commands like `ls` and `pwd`.
+- Practice articulating exactly what you are doing every step of the way with technical vocabulary.
+This might sound something like, "Next, we are going to move into that directory using the command `cd` followed by the directory name."
+- If you make a mistake, fix it live!
+These videos don't need to be perfectly polished.

+**After recording your video, submit the link to your video in the submission form.**

+<br><br><br><br><br>